Software for photo improvement

 Arles

-Image Web Page Creator ($49), which has more possibilities, but
+Image Web Page Creator (Free).

 My